monarc-project/stats-service/docs/command-line-interface.rst

     $ flask stats_pull --help
     Usage: flask stats_pull [OPTIONS]

-      Pull stats from an other stats instance for the client specified in parameter.
+      Pull stats from an other stats instance for the local client specified in parameter.

     Options:
-      --name TEXT  Client name
+      --uuid TEXT        Local client uuid
+      --token TEXT       Client token on remote side  [required] --stats-type TEXT  Type of the stats to import (risk, vulnerability, threat).  [required]

       --help             Show this message and exit.

 Delete stats